 Once the survey is completed, survey results will be published and shared with the scientific community.

-To take part in the survey, please click here
+To view the results and main conclusions of this survey, please click here

 Last updated: March 2022